Congress Must Pass a Clean Budget With No Harmful Riders

 196 Groups Have Joined the Call

-Every year, Congress must pass a series of appropriations bills to fund the crucial services and safeguards that protect American families and communities.
-This year, President Donald Trump and congressional Republicans are proposing a budget that is rigged for millionaires, billionaires and big corporations.
+Every year, Congress must pass a series of appropriations bills to fund the services and safeguards that protect American families and communities.
+This year, President Donald Trump and congressional Republicans are proposing a budget rigged for millionaires, billionaires and big corporations.

 Nearly 200 organizations have joined together to form the Clean Budget Coalition.
 We’re calling on Congress and the White House to pass a clean budget with no harmful riders, one that funds our communities and protects our families.
 Follow the Clean Budget Coalition on Twitter @regsrock.

 Clean Budget News & Resources (FY 2018)

 Congress is in the midst of frenetic negotiations to reach a budget deal before leaving later this month for the holidays.
 Democratic leaders have signaled their caucus would be united in opposing a deal that does not offer parity for defense and nondefense spending or if extraneous policy riders are tacked on by the GOP.
 Republicans hold a more comfortable 23-seat margin in the House, but the three dozen members of the hard-right Freedom Caucus have resisted domestic spending increases.
 If they hold firm, leaders will need to rely on House Democrats, whose price would likely be equal defense and nondefense spending increases for fiscal 2018 and a robust hurricane/wildfire package.